 Baking softens the pears and brings out a little extra sweetness.
-Plus you can dress them up with crunchy chopped nuts and a bit of HIDDEN melty chocolate.
+Plus you can dress them up with crunchy chopped nuts and a light drizzle of maple syrup.

 What you end up with is a decadent but light dessert that no one would ever call boring.

-The best way to test if a pear is ripe is to gently press your thumb against the neck or stem end.
+- Ripe Pear – Anjou or Bosc are the best for baking.
+To test if a pear is ripe, gently press your thumb against the pear’s neck or stem end.
 If it gives slightly under the pressure it’s ripe and ready to be eaten (or baked in this case).

-Slice your ripe pear in half and scoop out the seeds.
+Step 2: Slice the pear in half and scoop out the seeds.
 A rounded measuring spoon is a perfect tool for the job.